microsoft/botframework-solutions/docs/site/_docs/howto/virtual-assistant/updatedeploymentscripts.md

 category: How To
 subcategory: Virtual Assistant
 language: csharp javascript
-title: Update to latest deployment scripts
+title: Update deployment scripts
-order: 1
+order: 3
 ---

 # How To: Update deployment scripts